bugsbugsbux/notes-on-nix/notes-on-nix.md

-The nixpkgs fetchers, on the other hand, run at build time, during which they are granted network access because they return *fixed-output* derivations (see above), meaning it is known beforehand what the result will be.
+The nixpkgs fetchers, on the other hand, run at build time, during which they are granted network access because they return *fixed-output* derivations (see: FOD), meaning it is known beforehand what the result will be.
 They only try to download their target if the mentioned hash changed, and can use cache servers, instead of the actual target site.